NAME

 upsset.cgi(8) allows you to try login name and password combinations.
 There is no rate limiting, as the program shuts down between every request.
 Such is the nature of CGI programs.

-Normally, attackers would not be able to access your upsd(8) server directly as it would be protected by the LISTEN directives in your upsd.conf(5) file, tcp-wrappers (if available when NUT was built), and hopefully local firewall settings in your OS.
+Normally, attackers would not be able to access your upsd(8) NUT data server directly, as it would be protected by the LISTEN directives in your upsd.conf(5) file, tcp-wrappers (if available when NUT was built), and hopefully local firewall settings in your OS.

 upsset runs on your web server, so upsd will see it as a connection from a host on an internal network.
-It doesn’t know that the connection is actually coming from someone on the outside.
+It does not know that the connection is actually initiated by someone further outside.
 This is why you must secure it.

 On Apache, you can use the .htaccess file or put the directives in your httpd.conf.
 It looks something like this, assuming the .htaccess method for older Apache releases: